 Refer to VI (a)(i) above.
-In addition, the GI includes a Gross Stability Analyses and Surficial Stability Analyses of the slopes on the project site.
-The GI states that based on the findings of the stability analyses and the proposed construction, the GI consultant's opinion is that the likelihood of slope stability problems at the project site is low.
+In addition, GIR states that in consideration of the relatively level ground at and around the site, the geologic consultant considers the landslide hazard to be 'negligible' for the project site and surrounding area.
 Therefore, Impacts would be less than significant.

-Issi ue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Result in substantial soil erosion or the loss of topsoil? \boxtimes
+Iss sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Result in substantial soil erosion or the loss of topsoil? \boxtimes